-The WRAP (Wishes, Risks, Appreciations, Puzzles) Retrospective
+The WRAP (Wishes, Risks, Appreciations, Puzzles) retrospective

-What is the Wrap Retrospective?
+What is the Wrap retrospective?

 This alternative retrospective format might be good for helping to build team culture and moving to a more positive mindset, with a sense of gratitude.By expanding the team to examine multiple aspects of a sprint, it can help promote original ideas whilst still recognising the people who have brought value to the project so far.
 This you break away from repetitive, boring retrospective analysis strategies and brings fresh thinking into the mix.

-The Key Components of a WRAP Retrospective
+The Key Components of a WRAP retrospective

-Tips and learnings in running a WRAP retrospective.
+Tips and learnings in running a WRAP retrospective

 Wishes